MediaComem/comem-archidep/subjects/unix-networking/README.md

 <!-- slide-column 45 -->

-A typical computer only has one IP address.
+A typical computer can be reached at one IP address.

 However, one client can **open many connections at the same time to a given IP address and server port** (up to 65535, one for each source port).
 A client can also open multiple connections to **different ports** at the same time.
+Ports allow [multiplexing][multiplexing] at one network address.

 <!-- slide-column -->